State of Exception

 - The Concept of the Political - sibling Schmitt work

-- Critiques of Sovereignty and Power - topic collecting Schmitt and Foucault
+- State Theory and Totalitarianism - topic collecting Schmitt and Foucault

 - State Power and Intervention - libertarian state-power comparison point